JLESC/jlesc.github.io/_projects/fpga_project.md

 We co-organized a panel session and a bird-of-feather session related to FPGA and reconfigurable computing with our collaborators in this field in SC18.
 We also organized two workshops related HPC and FPGAs in FPT18 in Japan.

 ## Results for 2019/2020
-Like previous year, we co-organized a panel session and a bird-of-feather session related to FPGA and reconfigurable computing with our collaborators in this field in SC19, which caputured a large audience.
+Like previous year, we co-organized a panel session and a bird-of-feather session related to FPGA and reconfigurable computing with our collaborators in this field in SC19, which captured a large audience.
 We also co-organized the ReHPC workshop in FPL2019.

 ## Results for 2020/2021
 We organized break-out session at JLESC 11th and 12th workshops titled "Heterogeneous and reconfigurable architectures for the future of computing".